When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Introduction

 \section{Introduction}

-Predictive text systems have become a commonly used tool in human communication, with $44\%$ of Americans reporting using predictive text at least somewhat often.\footnote{\href{https://civicscience.com/ai-in-daily-life-people-increasingly-embrace-predictive-text/}{https://civicscience.com/ai-in-daily-life-people-increasingly-embrace-predictive-text/}} While users and developers may see predictive text technology as producing ``neutral'' output, it is well known that the language models that underlie predictions often pick up on---and even amplify---social biases, including those present in their training data~\cite{gupta-etal-2024-sociodemographic} as well as those due to structural factors around their creation~\cite{blodgett-etal-2020-language}.
-These language model biases can directly lead to the generation of text that causes representational harms to users~\cite{barcoas2017problem} including alienation, erasure, and---the topic of this paper---stereotyping.
+Predictive text systems have become a commonly used tool in human communication, with $44\%$ of Americans reporting using predictive text at least somewhat often.\footnote{\url{https://civicscience.com/ai-in-daily-life-people-increasingly-embrace-predictive-text/}} While users and developers may see predictive text technology as producing ``neutral'' output, it is well known that the language models that underlie predictions often pick up on---and even amplify---social biases, including those present in their training data~\cite{gupta-etal-2024-sociodemographic} as well as those due to structural factors around their creation~\cite{blodgett-etal-2020-language}.
+These language model biases can directly lead to the generation of text that causes representational harms to users~\cite{barcoas2017problem, dev-etal-2022-measures} including alienation, erasure, disparagement, dehumanization and---the topic of this paper---stereotyping.
+Our work focuses on distribution-based stereotyping~\cite{katzman-etal-2023-taxonomizing}---in the stories written with or without model suggestions---how often the overall stories that people write conform to (vs challenge) stereotypes, as well as how often participants make use of the text predictions in the pro-stereotypical vs anti-stereotypical conditions.